CUAutoDrone/cuautodrone.github.io/README.md

 ```
 Fixed Typo and Added Detail

-- fixed typo in WSL.md, changed instally to install
+- Fixed typo in WSL.md, changed instally to install
-- added detail in Setting_Up.md, explained the options better
+- Added detail in Setting_Up.md, explained the options better
 ```